This page has paths:

 G[eorge] Vertue, draftsman and engraver.
 Published by the Society of Antiquaries of London.

-Commentary by Peter N. Lindfield: The third of three plates by Vertue taken of the former Savoy Hospital in London appears as Plate 14 in the second volume of Vetusta Monumenta.
-Unlike his two earlier plates delineating the elevation of the complex from across the river Thames (Plate 2.5), and of the entrance to the prison and the hospital chapel (Plate 2.12), this plate is an annotated plan of the various buildings comprising the complex.
-Whilst unusual in the context of Vertue’s other plates concerning the Savoy, this a is a vital record of the site and its exact layout, something that architects, designers, and antiquaries have regularly acknowledged.
+Commentary by Peter N. Lindfield: The third of three views taken by Vertue of the former Savoy Hospital in London appears as Plate 2.14 in Vetusta Monumenta.
+Unlike his two earlier plates delineating the elevation of the complex from across the river Thames (Plate 2.5), and the entrance to the prison and the hospital chapel (Plate 2.12), this plate is an annotated plan of the various buildings comprising the complex.
+Whilst unusual in the context of Vertue’s other plates concerning the Savoy, this is a vital record of the site and its exact layout, something that architects, designers, and antiquaries have regularly acknowledged.
 The three-dimensionality of Vertue’s other plates recording the Savoy is continued on this plate by incorporating a trompe l’oeil banderole that presents the plate’s title, the same device employed on Plate 2.5, although it is executed in a cruder fashion here.

-The practicality of such plans is further suggested by Vertue’s inclusion of a scale on his plan of the Savoy.
-He included a scale for both the upper and lower scenes on his previous plate depicting the Savoy (Plate 2.12), but these scales lack metrics: they are essentially useless.
-There is also a fundamental problem with including scales for buildings represented within three-dimensional schemes as it is impossible to calibrate such scales to accommodate foreshortening.
+The practicality of a groundplan in terms of the layout and extent of the Savoy is augmented by Vertue’s inclusion of a scale on his plan of the Savoy.
+He included a scale for both the upper and lower scenes on his previous plate depicting the Savoy (Plate 2.12), but these scales lack metrics: unlike this one, they are essentially useless.